 Dividend payout is the ratio of the total amount of dividends paid out to shareholders relative to the net income of the company.

-Declining companies generally pay out large dividends to their shareholders as they have a very little need (or scope) of reinvestment.
-As a rule of thumb, payout ratio greater than 70% for a company can be a warning sign for the investors.
+Declining companies generally pay out large dividends to their shareholders as they have very little need (or scope) of reinvestment.
+As a rule of thumb, a payout ratio greater than 70% for a company can be a warning sign for investors.